mshah9/chip-seq/ChIP-seq-analysis-overview-draft.md

 ### Removing PCR and optical duplicates

 The next step after alignment is generally removing duplicates.
-As ChIP-seq involves PCR during library prep, there is the chance that multiple sequencing reads align from the same DNA fragment.
+As ChIP-seq involves PCR during library prep, there is the chance that multiple sequencing reads arise from the same DNA fragment.
 This can artificially increase the signal at speicifc location.
-There are many arguments whether one should or should not remove duplicates for ChIP-seq data.
+There are many arguments on whether one should or should not remove duplicates for ChIP-seq data.
 It is argued that removing duplicates can result in loss of signal.
 This is as TFs typically bind short regions and not many regions genome wide which may naturally result in identical fragments producing multiple identical sequencing reads.
 This can also largely depend on sequencing depth, if you keep increase sequencing depth (at least generally for most TFs), you will get more duplicates because there is a limited amount of DNA.

 In general, I will examine alignment files with both duplicates removed and not removed.
 In my experience, I have also found that peak calling works much better when duplicates are removed.
 However, there are cases where it is recommended to not remove duplicates such as when doing differential binding analysis.

+## Visualising ChIP-seq aligned reads/coverage

-##Peak Calling
+## Peak Calling

 Next, we perform peak calling, i.e., calling regions of enrichment over background.
 These represent our binding events (in the case of TFs).
 There are some differences here when calling peaks for TFs vs histone marks (and different peak callers that are supposedly better for one vs the other).